A7um/a7um.github.io/pages/about.md

 permalink: /about/
 ---

-Atum
+## About Me

+* ID:Atum
-Member of Blue-Lotus, Member of Redbud
+* Member of Blue-Lotus, Member of Redbud

-Master of Computer Science, Institute of Computer Science and Technology, Peking University
+* Master of Computer Science, Institute of Computer Science and Technology, Peking University

-## 联系
+## Contact

 * GitHub: https://github.com/a7um
 * Email: lgcpku@gmail.com or atum@pku.edu.cn